SamScherer1/SwiftDJITutorials/source/ios-tutorials/index.md

     }
 ~~~

-   Next, add the following codes to the `recordAction` IBAction method as follows:
+   Next, add the following code to the `recordAction` IBAction method as follows:

 ~~~Swift
     @IBAction func recordAction(_ sender: UIButton) {